PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

   src : "/assets/img/DMAReaper/DMAReaper.jpg)"
 ---

+This post is about pre-boot DMA attacks against modern windows targets during physical pentest scenarios.

 The FirstStrike approach is to leave "DMA Protection" and "Intel VT-D" enabled in BIOS, opting only to disabled "Intel VT-X" or "Virtualization Technology" when these settings can be controlled.

 The attack then injects a modified pcileech kernel module during preboot while detonates automatically from within ntoskernel.exe once the OS is loaded.
 This approach works despite OS level Kernel DMA protection being enabled.